mstksg/inCode/copy/entries/singletons-3.md

 then jumping into the singletons library and seeing how the framework gives you tools to work with these ideas in a smoother way.

-The first half of today's post doesn't deal *directly* with the *singletons* library and the singleton design pattern, but, like usage of phantom types, is a design pattern that the usage of singletons greatly enhances.
+The first half of today's post will introduce a new application and design pattern that the usage of singletons greatly enhances.
 The second part of today's post deals directly with the lifting of functions to the type level, which is made practical by the usage of singletons and the *singletons* library.

 [Part 1]: https://blog.jle.im/entry/introduction-to-singletons-1.html